Giving Up On Life? It Could Be A Sign You Need Help

 - What's the point?

-These thoughts and questions are quite disturbing, and if you always find yourself asking these questions or having these thoughts, then further action needs to be taken.
+If you find yourself asking these questions or having these thoughts, then further action needs to be taken immediately.
+The National Suicide Prevention Lifeline is available 24/7 and can be reached at 1-800-273-8255.

 A Few Reasons Why People Might Give up on Life